EpiData-dk/analysis/help/commands.md

  weightVariable contains survey weights, which will be used to estimate population percentages.

-> Note: Currently, confidence intervals cannot be estimated if weights are use.

 See [labeling](#labeling) for options on changing between labels/values

 See [formatting](#formatting) for options on formatting percentages